JonasKruckenberg/duck-taps/docs/classes/syncbailhook.md

 # Class: SyncBailHook <**T, P**>

-The `SyncBailHook` will invoke all taps in sequence, but stop once one of the taps retuns anything other tahn undefined.
+The `SyncBailHook` will invoke all taps in sequence, but stop once one of the taps retuns anything other then undefined.
 It will return that value.

 ## Type parameters